Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: The supercuspidal unramified case

 Suppose $\aaa_0$ is trivial on $\F_0^\times$.
 By Lemma \ref{alfonso1}, it is unramified, thus $\aaa_0^{e(\T_0/\F_0)}$ is trivial on $\T_0^\times$.
 Since $e(\T/\F)$ is odd, $e(\T_0/\F_0)$ is odd too, and the expected result follows from the fact that $\aaa_0$ is quadratic. \end{proof}

-\begin{rema} In particular, when $n$ is odd and $\F$ is unramified over $\F_0$, a supercuspidal re\-pre\-sentation of $\G$ is distinguished if and only if it is $\s$-selfdual and its central char\-ac\-ter is trivial on $\F_0^\times$.
+\begin{rema} In particular, when $n$ is odd and $\F$ is unramified over $\F_0$, a supercuspidal re\-pre\-sentation of $\G$ is distinguished if and only if it is $\s$-selfdual and its central char\-ac\-ter is~tri\-vial on $\F_0^\times$.
 This has been proved by Prasad \cite{PrasadDMJ01} when $\FC$ has characteristic $0$.
 Note that, since $m$ and $p$ are odd here, $n$ is odd if and only if $[\T:\F]$ is odd. \end{rema}

 \begin{rema} Note that, in the proof of Prasad \cite{PrasadDMJ01} Theorem 4, the isomorphism of $\pi$ with $\pi^{\s\vee}$ gives an element $g\in\G$ which has the property that $g\s(g)\in\J=\J(\aa,\b)$, but $g$ has \textit{a priori} no reason to normalize $\J$.
-Anyway, $g$ can be chosen in the maximal compact open subgroup $\aa^\times$ which contains $\J$, thus the group generated by $g$ and $\J$ will indeed be compact mod centre. \end{rema}
+Anyway, $g$ can be chosen in the maximal compact open subgroup $\aa^\times$ which contains $\J$ (which derives from \cite{BK} Theorem 3.5.11), thus the group generated by $g$ and $\J$ will indeed be compact mod centre. \end{rema}